Why It Works

 - The tart punch of this salad is deepened and modulated by six different ingredients: sumac, lemon juice, red wine vinegar, dried tart cherries, and pomegranate seeds all lend distinct sour flavors.
 Feta cheese adds its own lactic tang as well.

 Grains can be a polarizing food, but whether you love them or hate them, we can all agree on one thing: boring grain dishes should be tossed out with the chaff.
 Here, we are only interested in inventive, refreshing grain salads: full of flavor, and perfect for summer.
-Our goal is to make believers out of naysayers, and give inspiration to those already converted.
+Our goal is to make believers out of naysayers and give inspiration to those already converted.
 This recipe is part of a series on grain salads by Jennifer Olvera.

 If you ask me, fattoush is one of the best things in the world: It's bright, crunchy, and colorful.
 Plus, it has a bracing vinaigrette I just adore.
 With that in mind, this quinoa salad takes those same Middle Eastern flavors and ties them together with a sumac-laced lemon vinaigrette.
 The mix of tart, dried cherries, mint, parsley, salty feta, and pomegranate seeds is absolutely irresistible.